 A Complainant has the right to pursue criminal action against the Respondent, including seeking a protective order.
-Whether or not the Complainant chooses to pursue criminal action is within the discretion of the Complainant.
+Whether or not the Complainant chooses to pursue criminal action is within the discretion of the Complainant and the Complainant has the option to decline notification to law enforcement.
 If requested by the Complainant, the College will provide reasonable assistance or other support in notifying law enforcement of the report.
 The College will cooperate with a criminal investigation to the extent permitted by law.
 An individual may choose to pursue criminal action at any time.
 The College encourages individuals contemplating pursuing criminal action to consult with law enforcement as soon as possible after the alleged incident in order to ensure that any physical and other forms of evidence are preserved in as timely a fashion as possible.
 The College will conduct its own investigation regardless of whether an individual files a criminal complaint, subject to any requests by law enforcement to delay or temporarily postpone its investigation.
 The College reserves the right to notify law enforcement of reports of dating violence, domestic violence, sexual assault, or stalking if the College determines that such notification is necessary to protect the health and safety of the College community or the public.